How We Help

 We offer day services, training and employment, community living, and mental health services to children, adults, and seniors.

 Since 1952, Hope Services has delivered a range of services to thousands of people with developmental disabilities.
-We currently help approximately 3,500 participants and their families, from infants through seniors, who reside in the six counties we serve: Santa Clara, San Benito, Santa Cruz, San Mateo, Monterey, and Alameda.
+We currently help approximately 3,500 participants and their families, from infants through seniors, who reside in the eight counties we serve: Santa Clara, San Benito, Santa Cruz, San Mateo, Monterey, Alameda, San Francisco, and Marin

 All Hope Services programs have been approved, authorized, and accredited (as appropriate) by the state of California, the local regional centers, county health departments, and CARF.
 To obtain these, Hope must demonstrate high-quality service and management.